-I had the pleasure of being asked to speak at a recent meeting of Ethical Reading, a new not-for-profit social enterprise with a mission to help embed ethics into the way we live and work in Reading.
+I had the pleasure of being asked to speak at a meeting of Ethical Reading, a not-for-profit social enterprise with a mission to help embed ethics into the way we live and work in Reading.
 The topic was to be “creating a speak up and whistleblowing culture” which is something that is clearly close to our hearts.

 What do these have in common?

 I started by showing this slide and asking what do they all these people have in common?The answer, of course, is that they are all prominent whistle-blowers.
 Clockwise from top left: